arco-design/arco-cli/packages/arco-cli-sync/README.md

-# Meta sync module for @arco-design/arco-cli
+# Meta sync module for arco-cli